-(1) Included in cash and cash equivalents in the accompanying consolidated balance sheets.
+- (1) Included in cash and cash equivalents in the accompanying consolidated balance sheets. - (2) Included in short-term investments in the accompanying consolidated balance sheets.

 Short-term investment, which consists of a certificate of deposit with a maturity of 12 months or less, is classified as a Level 2 financial asset because it is valued using quoted market price and other observable inputs in active markets for identical securities.